-Here Are Seven Mouse Trap Mistakes You're Making… And The Brilliantly Simple Tips That Can Easily Solve Them
+Here Are Seven Mouse Trap Mistakes You're Making… And The Brilliantly Simple Solutions To Solve Them

 To get rid of mice, all you need to do is set mouse traps and wait until they're caught, right?
 Well, yes.
 But it's possible that you may not be doing it as quickly and effectively as possible.
 Here are seven common mouse-trapping errors people make, and, more importantly, seven smart and effective strategies that you should be using instead.
 Try them and see how to get rid of mice swiftly and easily.